Grandma used to do that! Little practical tips and tricks for the kitchen...

 1. Vegetables should be washed thoroughly before use.
 Add salt to the water, this reduces mineral loss and removes trapped insects, slugs.
 Then rinse under running water.

-2. Stew fresh vegetables in very little water so they don't burn.
+2. Stew fresh vegetables in very little water so that they do not burn.
 Otherwise, they lose their flavor, color and nutritional value.

-3. Spears will stay fresh longer if their leaves are submerged in water.
-If you've cut them as "rosettes" for decoration, dip them in ice-cold water to "bloom".
+3. Radishes will stay fresh longer if their leaves are immersed in water.
+If you have cut them as "rosettes" for decoration, dip them in ice-cold water to "bloom".

-4. To refresh wilted leafy greens, dip them in cool water to which you've added lemon juice.
+4. To refresh wilted leafy greens, dip them in cool water to which you have added lemon juice.

 Potatoes:

-1. Potatoes turn white in the air and lose their starch and vitamins quickly in water.
-If you still need to keep them for 3-4 h, put them in a plastic bag, tie it well and put it in the fridge.
+1. Peeled potatoes darken in the air, and lose their starch and vitamins quickly in water.
+If you do need to keep them for 3-4 h, put them in a plastic bag, tie it well and place it in the fridge.

-2. Cook the potatoes in a tightly covered pot, over low heat in a little water or steam them.
+2. Boil the potatoes in a tightly lidded pot, over low heat in a little water or steam.

-4. You will peel fresh potatoes more easily if you soak them for 10 minutes in salt water.
+4. Fresh potatoes will peel easier if you soak them for 10 minutes in salt water.

-5. To prevent sweet potatoes that have frozen, soak them in water for a while.
+5. To keep sweet potatoes from freezing, soak them in water for a while.

 Lemon:

-1. To get more juice, roll the lemon on the table by pressing it hard with your palms, then put it in hot water or in the oven for 1-2 min.
+1. To get more juice, roll the lemon on the table by squeezing it hard with your palms, then put it in hot water or in the oven for 1-2 minutes.

-2. A cut lemon will stay fresh longer if you place it on a china plate so that the cut surface fits snugly.
+2. The cut lemon will stay fresh longer if you place it on a china plate so that the cut surface fits snugly.

 3. Lemons with bright yellow rinds and large pores are more acidic.